saburahmed/react-pay/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `json-server --watch db.json`

+Run this when you are in the project's db directory, to be able to access the login and payment information from the created fake API.\
+The test email is "test@testing.com".\
+The test password is "testingpassword".\
+Check the db.json file to check the format of the fake db structure.

 ### `npm test`